-The scores obtained in the subtests are not disclosed to avoid using the CSET results for any other purpose.
+The scores obtained in the subtests are not disclosed to avoid using these results for any other purpose.

-The CSET results are declared on the date provided during registration.
+The results are declared on the date provided during registration.

-For the paper based testing format, the CSET results are declared after one month of the test date.
+For the paper based testing format, they are declared after one month of the test date.

 For the computer-based testing, while the CSET: Mathematics results are announced six weeks after the test date, the CSET: Multiple Subjects and CSET: Writing Skills results are declared four weeks after the test date.

-The CSET results are declared at 10.00pm (Pacific Time) on the specified date.
+The results are declared at 10.00pm (Pacific Time) on the specified date.